Peanut oil

 Peanut oil, also known as groundnut oil or arachis oil, is a vegetable oil derived from peanuts.
 The oil usually has a mild or neutral flavor but, if made with roasted peanuts, has a stronger peanut flavor and aroma.
-It is often used in American, Chinese, Indian, African and Southeast Asian cuisine, both for general cooking, and in the case of roasted oil, for added flavor.
+It is often used in American, Chinese, Indian, African and Southeast Asian cuisine, both for general cooking and in the case of roasted oil, for added flavor.
 Peanut oil has a high smoke point relative to many other cooking oils, so it is commonly used for frying foods.

 History

-Due to war shortages of other oils, use of readily available peanut oil increased in the United States during World War II.
+Due to war shortages of other oils, the use of readily available peanut oil increased in the United States during World War II.

 Production

+In 2021, world production of peanut oil (reported as groundnut oil) was 4.75 million tonnes, led by China with 39% of the total (table).
+India was a major secondary producer.

 Uses

 Unrefined peanut oil is used as a flavorant for dishes akin to sesame oil.
 Refined peanut oil is commonly used for frying volume batches of foods like French fries and has a smoke point of 450 °F/232 °C.

+Unrefined peanut oil is commonly used for cooking due to its natural flavor and nutritional benefits.
+It's also used in skincare products for its moisturizing properties.

+Unrefined peanut oil is often used in salad dressings and marinades for its rich, nutty taste.

 Biodiesel

 At the 1900 Paris Exhibition, the Otto Company, at the request of the French Government, demonstrated that peanut oil could be used as a source of fuel for the diesel engine; this was one of the earliest demonstrations of biodiesel technology.

+Crude peanut oil can be filtered and placed in a reaction tank with methanol and sodium hydroxide to yield methyl ester - the Biodiesel fuel.